 - Requests for payment for various services to be paid out of escrow funds

-Upon finishing of all portions of the escrow, closing can take place.
-At this time, all payments and dues for inspections, title insurance and real estate commissions are paid out.
-You'll then secure the title to the home and the title insurance gets issued as noted in the escrow instructions.
+Closing on the home takes place when the steps of the escrow are done.
+At this time, all payments and fees for inspections, title insurance and real estate commissions are taken.
+Title to the property is then given to you as now current homeowner and correct title insurance is issued as outlined in the escrow policy.